awsdocs/amazon-sagemaker-developer-guide/doc_source/API_TransformJobSummary.md

 # TransformJobSummary<a name="API_TransformJobSummary"></a>

+Provides a summary information for a transform job\.
+Multiple TransformJobSummary objects are returned as a list after calling [ListTransformJobs](API_ListTransformJobs.md)\.

 ## Contents<a name="API_TransformJobSummary_Contents"></a>

  **CreationTime**   <a name="SageMaker-Type-TransformJobSummary-CreationTime"></a>
+A timestamp that shows when the transform Job was created\.
 Type: Timestamp
 Required: Yes

  **FailureReason**   <a name="SageMaker-Type-TransformJobSummary-FailureReason"></a>
+If the transform job failed, the reason it failed\.
 Type: String
 Length Constraints: Maximum length of 1024\.
 Required: No

  **LastModifiedTime**   <a name="SageMaker-Type-TransformJobSummary-LastModifiedTime"></a>
+Indicates when the transform job was last modified\.
 Type: Timestamp
 Required: No

  **TransformEndTime**   <a name="SageMaker-Type-TransformJobSummary-TransformEndTime"></a>
+Indicates when the transform job ends on compute instances\.
+For successful jobs and stopped jobs, this is the exact time recorded after the results are uploaded\.
+For failed jobs, this is when Amazon SageMaker detected that the job failed\.
 Type: Timestamp
 Required: No

  **TransformJobArn**   <a name="SageMaker-Type-TransformJobSummary-TransformJobArn"></a>
+The Amazon Resource Name \(ARN\) of the transform job\.
 Type: String
 Length Constraints: Maximum length of 256\.
 Pattern: `arn:aws[a-z\-]*:sagemaker:[a-z0-9\-]*:[0-9]{12}:transform-job/.*`
 Required: Yes

  **TransformJobName**   <a name="SageMaker-Type-TransformJobSummary-TransformJobName"></a>
+The name of the transform job\.
 Type: String
 Length Constraints: Minimum length of 1\.
 Maximum length of 63\.
 Pattern: `^[a-zA-Z0-9](-*[a-zA-Z0-9])*`
 Required: Yes

  **TransformJobStatus**   <a name="SageMaker-Type-TransformJobSummary-TransformJobStatus"></a>
+The status of the transform job\.
 Type: String
 Valid Values:` InProgress | Completed | Failed | Stopping | Stopped`
 Required: Yes